 - With respect to companion animals: New York City and neighboring counties.

 No grants are made to individuals or private foundations or for matching gifts or loans.
 Organizations receiving support must not engage in or supply animals for vivisection.
+The Foundation does not provide support for projects in which animals are held in captivity and also does not make grants to wildlife sanctuaries.

 Organizations must be classified by the Internal Revenue Service as public charities and tax-exempt under section 501 (c)(3) of the Internal Revenue Code of 1986.